 Skip to Content

-Free Old Mississippi River Maps Including Harold Fisks’
+Free Old Mississippi River Maps Including Harold Fisk’s

-Harold Fisks’ Meandering Maps of the Mississippi River
+Harold Fisk’s Meandering Maps of the Mississippi River

 The Mississippi Alluvial Valley represents the historic floodplain and valley of the lower Mississippi River.

-Fisk used greens blues reds and oranges wandering across the maps.
-The colors represent the Mississippis fluctuations and flow over time.
+The maps were designed to visually show how the meandering flow of the Mississippi River had changed over time.
+Fisk used greens, blues, reds, and oranges wandering across the maps.
+The colours represent the Mississippi’s fluctuations and flow over time.

-The path of the river when the map was drawn in 1944, is in black.
+The river’s path on the 1944 map is in black.
 The green path is the course of the river in 1880, the salmon-pink 1820, and the light blue 1765.
+The maps also illustrate the colour-coded traces of the river’s earlier flow, stretching back to prehistoric times.

-As well as cartographers and geographers the artistry of these river maps has been appreciated by creatives.
+As well as cartographers and geographers,s the artistry of these river maps has been appreciated by creatives.
 Some have even used them as inspiration for their own creations, such as the stunning art quilts of Timma Tarr and Cathy Fussell.

 Meandering Mississippi River Maps